The distant Milky Way halo from the Southern hemisphere: Characterization of the LMC-induced dynamical-friction wake: Stellar density profiles

-Now we can compute the expected mass of the Milky Way halo between 60 and 100 kpc, where the density contrast and therefore the signature of the wake is expected to be the highest \citep{2019ApJ...884...51G}.
-Integrating Equation~\ref{eq:einasto} with the previously found value of $\rho_0$, we get an outer halo stellar mass between $60 - 100$~kpc of $ \approx (2.9 \pm 0.9) \times 10^{7} M_{\odot}$.
+Integrating Equation~\ref{eq:einasto} using \citet{2019MNRAS.490.3426D} local normalization of $\rho_0 = 6.9 \times 10^{-5}M_{\odot}pc^{-3}$, we get an outer halo stellar mass between $60 - 100$~kpc of $ \approx (1.8 \pm 0.4) \times 10^{8} M_{\odot}$.
 This mass estimate includes stars of all evolutionary states.
 Therefore, a mass-to-number ratio for nMSTO and RGB stars is needed to compute an expected average number of sources for each of our tracers, which will be used later to obtain an average background stellar halo density with respect to which observed density contrasts will be computed and discussed.

-Using PARSEC 1.2s tracks \citep{2012MNRAS.427..127B} , we simulated a 10 Gyr-old stellar population with a metallicity of -1.5 dex, corresponding to the peak of the halo metallicity distribution function and age distribution.
+Using PARSEC 1.2s tracks \citep{2012MNRAS.427..127B}, we simulated a 10 Gyr-old stellar population with a metallicity of -1.5 dex, corresponding to the peak of the halo metallicity distribution function and age distribution.
 This simulation drew from a Kroupa initial mass function, corrected for non-resolved binaries \citep{2001ASPC..228..187K, 2013pss5.book..115K}, and a total mass of $10^{5}$ M$_{\odot}$ given the limits of the code.
 We can then obtain a mass-to-number ratio by applying our color selection criteria presented in Section \ref{sec:tracers}, to the simulated photometry output in SDSS $g$, $i$ and 2MASS $K_s$ bands and dividing the resulting number of stars by the known total mass of the simulated population.
 This procedure yielded mass-to-number ratio estimates of 149.7 M$_{\odot}/{\rm star}$ for nMSTO stars and \(343.4 M_{\odot}/{\rm star}\) for RGB stars.
-Given these ratios and the previously determined stellar mass of the halo between $60-100$~kpc, we get an estimated $12 \pm 4$ giants and $28 \pm 9$ nMSTO stars for each field, which will represent the average stellar halo background density (i.e., $\overline{\rho}$, see Equation \ref{eq:deltarho}) in Figure \ref{fig:lmc25_ra}.
-This accounts for roughly $1/2.45$ of our observed sample between 60-100 kpc ($1/2.76$ of our nMSTO sample and $1/2.1 $ of the giants sample), which includes 102 giants and 309 nMSTO stars.
+Given these ratios and the previously determined stellar mass of the halo between $60-100$~kpc, we get an estimated $19 \pm 5$ giants and $43 \pm 11$ nMSTO stars for each field, which will represent the average stellar halo background density (i.e., $\overline{\rho}$, see Equation \ref{eq:deltarho}) in Figure \ref{fig:lmc25_ra}.
+This accounts for roughly $2/3$ of our observed sample between 60-100 kpc, which includes 102 giants and 309 nMSTO stars.

+The previously described process for computing $\overline{\rho}$ allows for a rough estimation of the real all-sky density.
+The corresponding caveats and assumptions involved in this process are discussed in section \ref{sec:assumptions}.